sonyliv-com-activate/sonyliv-com-activate.github.io/README.md

-# Bing Chatgpt
+# Sonyliv.com/activate

-Bing ChatGPT is a natural language processing program that is run by AI technology that allows you to ask any question or query and get relevant information about your query.
+Sonyliv.com/active is a process that allows users to activate the SonyLIV streaming service on their devices.